Brighton and Hove Psychotherapy

 “I’m interested in therapy but isn’t it a bit self-indulgent?”

-The Psychoanalyst Melanie Klein who was interested in early development, theorised that a key early and ongoing development task is the sad but necessary realisation that others are different and separate from us, with their own needs rather than as extensions of our own.
-This confronts us with the loss of what we hope and want the other person to be, but if we are able to face and mourn this loss, we can move onto to a more realistic and more liveable life.
-When the disappointments by the other are too great, or conversely, the other attempts to be everything for us, this task is all the harder.
+Melanie Klein, an Austrian-British psychoanalyst, theorised a key early and ongoing development task is the realisation that others and different from us with their own needs rather than as extensions of our own.
+This forces us to realise the loss of what we want other people to be.
+However, this loss enables us to move on to a more realistic life.

 August 30, 2021 by BHP Leave a Comment